 I’m writing because right now it feels like the only way I can get out my emotions with control.
 It feels like I can live the excitement over and over again before the pain has a chance to return.

 I want you to know about my pregnancy, my labour story and the days that followed.
-I don’t have to share any of this, but through sharing I’ve learnt how rare our little boys illness was, but also how possibly it could have been prevented.
+I don’t have to share any of this but through sharing I’ve learnt how rare our outcome was for our little boys illness was and also how possibly it could have been prevented.
 Knowing many of you are young, and may start families of your own.
-If my story can make you question things a little bit more, then I know my beautiful little Foxx could be saving others lives.
+If my story can make you question things a little bit more then I know my beautiful little Foxx could be saving others lives.

 The midwife came over to assess me.
 She checked me and was amazed I was 4cm!
 My waters were bulging and told me to keep riding the pain at home as long as I could.
 She forgot to mention that the stretch and sweep she performed would amp up that pain even more.
 Still just surviving by using a tens machine and bouncing on the ball while watching the tv show sex and the city I was like seriously ted I think it’s time to go at 11am.

 I’m such an idiot though and decided I would have a shower, wash my hair, blow dry my hair and everything before we left haha.
 I knew the pain was about to get worse!
 But I felt content trying to remain as normal as possible.